Describing Character and Personality ESL Activities, Games and Worksheets

 Personality Traits

-ESL Personality Traits Activity - Vocabulary and Speaking: Mill-Drill, Asking and Answering Questions from Prompts, Freer Practice, Providing Vocabulary - Upper-intermediate (B2) - 40 minutes
+ESL Personality Traits Activity - Vocabulary and Speaking: Asking and Answering Questions from Prompts, Providing Vocabulary, Freer Practice - Upper-intermediate (B2) - 30 minutes

 In this free describing personality speaking activity, students practice asking and answering questions about personality traits.
 Students begin by going through the items on the worksheet and forming the questions they need to ask to do the activity, e.g. 'Do you like to try new or exciting things?'
 Students then go around the class, asking and answering the questions about personality traits and completing the worksheet with classmates' answers.
-When a classmate answers 'yes' to a question, the student writes down their name and asks them to give an example of the trait, e.g. 'Last week, I went skydiving'.
-When everyone has finished, go through each item and elicit the adjective that describes the personality trait.
+When a classmate answers 'yes' to a question, the student writes down their name and asks them to give an example of the trait, e.g. 'Last week, I went skydiving.'
+Afterwards, go through each item and elicit the adjective that describes the personality trait.

 Personality Traits Preview